Vincevrp/dotfiles/.github/README.md

 ## Introduction

-This repository contains the configuration files (dotfiles) for my desktop workstation, based on Arch/Antergos Linux.
+This repository contains the configuration files (dotfiles) for my desktop workstation, based on Arch Linux.
 Other branches are used for my other devices.

 ### Initialize